Modcomp

-Modcomp, Inc. (formerly Modular Computer Systems), was a small minicomputer vendor that specialized in real-time applications.
+Modcomp, Inc., originally Modular Computer Systems, was a small minicomputer vendor that specialized in real-time applications.
 They were founded in 1970 in Fort Lauderdale, Florida.
-In the 1970s and 1980s, they produced a line of 16 and 32-bit mini-computers.
+In the 1970s and 1980s, they produced a line of 16- and 32-bit mini-computers.
 Through the 1980s, Modcomp lost market share as more powerful micro-computers became popular, and Digital Equipment Corporation's VAX and Alpha systems continued to grow.
 The company successfully survives today as a systems integrator operating as CSPi Technology Solutions headquartered in Deerfield Beach, Florida.

-Founders

-The founders of Modcomp were primarily from System Engineering Laboratories.
-They consisted of Ken Harple, Seymore Schwartz, Ray Matson, Joe Godfrey, and Neil Miller.

 Computers

 Their first computer was the 16-bit Modcomp III, introduced shortly after the company was founded.
 This had 15 general-purpose registers, and was initially offered with a 16-kilobyte (16,384 bytes), 18-mil magnetic-core memory with an 800 ns cycle time, expandable to 128 kilobytes (131,072 bytes).
 The Modcomp I followed for smaller applications, with only 3 general-purpose registers and a maximum of 64 kilobytes (65,536 bytes) of core.
 These machines were based on SSI and MSI TTL logic.

 The Modcomp II, introduced in 1972, maintained compatibility with the Modcomp III, while using some LSI circuits.

 The core architecture of the 16-bit machines included blocks of uncommitted opcodes and provisions for physical modularity that hint at the reasoning behind the company name.